fogasl/kerdezo/README.md

 ## Key features

 - No dependencies
+- Built-in validators for the most common use cases
-- Highly customizable (question formatting, input validation, fail behaviour etc.)
+- Highly customizable (input validation, fail behaviour etc.)
+- Has unit tests and high code coverage

+## In progress

+- Load from / save to JSON
+- Custom question formatting
+- Multiline user input
+- Recorders: classes that record information as the questionnaire progress

 ## Installation